miketon/JupyterJeep/nanoGPT3-karpathy/markmap/git.mm.md

           - force push from LOCAL
           - FUKK anyone who is sharing this REPRO NOOOOO
             - (fortunately just me)
+- format-patch
+  - `git format-patch origin/master`
+    - When repro is CORRUPT : **reseting from REMOTE** and patching changes in **abandoned LOCAL**

+      - ```sh
+          mv *.patch /path/to/fresh/repo
+          cd /path/to/fresh/repo
+          git apply *.patch
+        ```

+        - This will create a series of patch files in the current directory
+        - one for each commit that is in your current branch but not in origin/master

 ### Branch